 Newsmaker: Matthew Opdyke

-Occupation: Assistant professor, environmental studies, Point Park University
+Occupation: Associate professor of environmental science, Point Park University